 2017 Canadian Screen Awards nominee for Adapted Screenplay and Achievement in Direction

-2017 Canadian Screen Awards nominee for Performance by an Actor in a Supporting Role (Vincent Cassel)
+2017 Canadian Screen Awards nominee for Actor in a Supporting Role (Cassel) and Actress in a Supporting Role (Baye)

 “A brilliant, stylised and hallucinatory evocation of family dysfunction”